Preparing for this census

 - Make sure you’re recording data in line with DfE guidance by taking a look at what is new for this year’s censuses

-Download and print out the School Census Preparation Checklist before doing a Dry Run.
+Download and print the Workforce Census Preparation Checklist before doing a Dry Run.

 Running your census